 Salt has its own taste, enhances other flavours and continues to play a role in preserving food.
 We need to take this into account when reducing salt levels in our products to avoid compromising taste or quality.
 We usually reduce salt in small steps to enable people to adapt to the changes in taste – this is essential to prevent people adding salt back onto their food at the table.

 We achieve salt reduction in a number of ways.
-We reformulate products based on scientifically sound benchmarks.
+We reformulate products based on scientifically sound benchmarks (PDF).
 We enhance natural flavour using herbs and spices.

 We encourage people to reduce their salt intakes through behaviour change initiatives.
 To create these using best available research, in 2012–13 we conducted multi-stakeholder workshops together with the International Union of Nutritional Sciences (IUNS).
 One result of the workshops was the launch of our easy-to-use Salt Calculator specifically for Indians in 2012.
 This helps people understand which foods are contributing the most salt to their diet, and encourages changes in food choices.
 The calculator can be used as part of a dietary assessment and has been shared with healthcare professionals at nutrition congresses.